-- work out what jobs are available and how to get them
+- what jobs are available and how to get them

-- work out which jobs they like or do not like the sound of
+- which jobs they like or don’t like the sound of

-- work out how to speak with adults they don’t know.
+- how to speak with adults they don’t know.

-- work out what it’s like for young people in school today
+- what it’s like for young people in school today

-- work out why they do what they do at work – typically returning to work feeling more positive about it
+- why they do what they do at work – typically returning to work feeling more positive about it

-- work out how to make it easy for young people to understand their work – sometimes itself a workout!
+- how to make it easy for young people to understand their work – sometimes itself a workout!

 Schools benefit from:

-- impartial careers information about local jobs, as required by Ofsted.
+- quality employer encounters with impartial careers information about local jobs, as required by Ofsted.

-- student engagement – students value asking questions and having them answered honestly.
+- student engagement – having a chance to ask questions and have them answered openly.

-- networking with local businesses – when guests feel valued, teachers can approach them easily.
+- getting to know local employers – when guests feel valued, teachers can approach them easily.